|

 sentence was carried out in full.

-19th century, there were four recorded sets of executions for High Treason in
+In the 19th century, there were four recorded sets of executions for

-all of which the prisoners were hanged until dead and then beheaded, the rest
+High Treason in all of which the prisoners were hanged until dead and then

-Act of 1814 which came into force on 27 July of that year formally removed the
+The Treason Act of 1814 which came into force on 27 July of that year

-disembowelling part of the punishment and substituted normal hanging followed
+formally removed the disembowelling part of the punishment and substituted

-“hanging, drawing and quartering” took place outside Friar Gate Gaol in
+The next “hanging, drawing and quartering” took place outside Friar Gate

 The

-recorded instance of hanging and decapitation took place a few months later in
+The last recorded instance of hanging and decapitation took place a few

 Twenty two men were tried at

-this, another cruel punishment passed into history, however, it remained the
+With this, another cruel punishment passed into history, however, it

 It was rarely carried out in full as it was considered so barbaric.
 Governments